AVTsoof/data-integrity-tool/README.md

 **Ensure your archives are intact, even if they've been re-packaged.**

 A robust, cross-platform toolset designed to verify the integrity of archive files (ZIP, 7z, etc.) during transfer and storage.
-It uses a unique dual-layer system to distinguish between actual data corruption and harmless re-compression.
+It uses a unique **Triple-Layer Verification** system to guarantee data safety.

 ---

 ## 🚀 Quick Start

-### 1. Create a Hash
+### 1. Create Hashes
-Generate a verification file for your archive.
+Generate verification files for your archive.
 ```bash
 # Windows
 bin\create_hash.bat my_data.zip